 This area is the mystical ‘Isle of Avalon’, steeped in myth and legend.
 The flat expanse of the Levels is punctuated by domed hills looking for all the world like islands in the sea – which, a few millennia ago, they were.
 Was King Arthur’s Camelot here?
 Did Jesus really travel here as a young man, in the company of Joseph of Arimathaea?
 Do beams of energy radiate out from Glastonbury Tor along ancient ley lines (including one that passes through the place where we stay)?
-Do 200,000 people really descend on a muddy cattle farm near Pilton every June for a music festival?
+Do 200,000 people really descend on a muddy cattle farm near Pilton every June (well, almost every June) for a music festival?
 We don’t know, but we know you’ll find locals willing to persuade you it’s all true.

 This is a lovely part of the country to explore by bike, with flat meadows crossed by quiet lanes.
 The occasional hill climb nearly always rewards you with a view at the top.

 To the north our rides take us around the iconic Glastonbury Tor and through the tiny cathedral city of Wells, with an optional detour onto the slopes of the Mendip Hills.

 To the south we ride through a landscape of moors and commons, rivers and channels, ruined abbeys and historic market towns.

 To the west we cycle through the Avalon marshes, along an old railway line through a nature reserve and along twisting lanes, spotting the remains of lake villages and trackways that date back thousands of years.
 The Levels are rich in wildflowers, amphibians and wildfowl: we may spot bitterns, hobbies, kingfishers and more – not forgetting the famous bell-ringing swans of Wells!